 But Critical Theory does not content itself with such a utilitarian approach to the problem.
 Like any characterology, it faces the conundrum of having to explain historical change while relying on personality psychology.
 Blaming “modern capitalism” or “monopoly capitalism” for an early childhood socialization that deprived the young of autonomy in the name of authority, there is little room for conceiving an end to this kind of education or the impact it has over the human beings it produces.
-As only certain forms of primary socialization (i.e. rigid child-rearing practices) produce authoritarian, anti-democratic, and antisemitic personalities, these ingrained attitudes could only be changed through in-depth psychotherapy, transformative pedagogy, or an end to capitalism that is nowhere in sight. cultures have embraced rigid child-rearing practices without becoming exceptionally antisemitic, while other cultures have challenged their antisemitic legacies without altering long-established routines of primary socialization.
+As only certain forms of primary socialization (i.e. rigid child-rearing practices) produce authoritarian, anti-democratic, and antisemitic personalities, these ingrained attitudes could only be changed through in-depth psychotherapy, transformative pedagogy, or an end to capitalism that is nowhere in sight.
+Yet many cultures have embraced rigid child-rearing practices without becoming exceptionally antisemitic, while other cultures have challenged their antisemitic legacies without altering long-established routines of primary socialization.
 Critical Theorists may retort by suggesting that the change that has happened is only superficial and that deep down the “crippled” personalities remain crippled.
 This approach begs the question, however.
 Some scholars sympathetic to Critical Theory have admitted as much, referring to the danger of reifying character types (only to defend the “model of the authority-bound character”), speaking of “predominant traits” as opposed to personality disorders, or wondering about the efficacy of pedagogic interventions vis-à-vis antisemitic characters.
 Nevertheless, it is clear that psychoanalytic studies of antisemitic characters presuppose a deeply flawed personality that cannot be removed or reformed at will.
 As Samuel Salzborn, a vocal champion of Freudian takes on antisemitism, has acknowledged, such approaches predicate “a point of no return.”
 The “revision of antisemitic resentments,” he writes, is “pedagogically imaginable only if these have not already become, in childhood, the emotional and cognitive foundation of the entire personality structure.”

-relying on the notion of inherent traits (the so-called ‘big five’: openness to experience, conscientiousness, extroversion, agreeableness, neuroticism),more reluctant than to address historical change. either assert that traits are substantially inheritable, cross-cultural, and distributed uniformly in society, disavowing any claim that such a perspective could explain large-scale social trends; or they tentatively suggest that certain political attitudes (such as liberalism and conservatism) correlate with certain personality traits (such as openness to experience and conscientiousness); or else they carefully interrogate the relative role of personality and situation in different sets of circumstances.
+But if this is so, Critical Theory even falls behind modern personality psychology.
+Despite relying on the notion of inherent traits (the so-called ‘big five’: openness to experience, conscientiousness, extroversion, agreeableness, neuroticism), personality psychologists are much more reluctant than psychoanalysts to address historical change.
+Instead, they either assert that traits are substantially inheritable, cross-cultural, and distributed uniformly in society, disavowing any claim that such a perspective could explain large-scale social trends; or they tentatively suggest that certain political attitudes (such as liberalism and conservatism) correlate with certain personality traits (such as openness to experience and conscientiousness); or else they carefully interrogate the relative role of personality and situation in different sets of circumstances.
 Even where psychologists try to gauge the degree to which personality might shape the outcome of events, they are well aware that situations may trump differences between individuals.

+The question, then, is this: how can Freudian-based Critical Theory justify its sweeping explanations of antisemitism if its premises rest on characterologies that cannot convincingly account for the growth and decline of anti-Jewish hostility, for its popularity here and notoriety there, for its fall from favor in capitalist states and prevalence in socialist states, for its role in some populist parties and absence in others, for its regional, religious, and political variations, for its genteel and violent manifestations, in short: for the sheer complexity of the interplay between individual, situation, group, culture, and time?